strexx/close-the-door/README.md

 ## Issues
-*If your NodeMCU won't connect please try an other network or disable the password from the network.
+*If your NodeMCU won't connect please try another network or disable the password from the network.

 ## Made by
 [Matthias Dolstra](https://dolstra.me)